DerGuru/The-Resonant/New Chapters/Part2/P2-03_Scaffold_and_Consequences.md

 "Don't move," Lina said, her hand on his shoulder.
 "You've been out for twenty minutes."

-"The kids—"
+"The kidsâ€”"

 "Safe.
 All of them.
 You did it."
 Her voice cracked slightly.
 "You absolute *idiot*, you did it."

 Jason managed a weak smile.
 "You're welcome?"

-"Don't you ever—" She stopped, took a breath.
+"Don't you everâ€”" She stopped, took a breath.
 "That was too close, Jason.
 Your nose wouldn't stop bleeding.
 Your eyes rolled back.
-We thought—"
+We thoughtâ€”"

 She didn't finish.
 Didn't need to.